dwysocki/gracedb-server/docs/admin_docs/source/introduction.rst

 Apache
 ------
 `Apache <https://httpd.apache.org/>`__ is one of the longest-running open source webservers.
-We still use Apache in concert with Gunicorn because Shibboleth seems to work best with it.
+We still use Apache in concert with Gunicorn because it's necessary for Shibboleth.
 It is configured as a reverse proxy which gets authentication information from Shibboleth, sets that information in the headers, and then passes it on to Gunicorn.

 Shibboleth